ni/measurement-plugin-integration-example-python/src/python_sequencer/README.md

 ## Overview

-This tool serves as a reference example for integrating the client generator and enabling the sequencing of measurement services using the generated clients.
-For client generation, the integration of `ni-measurement-plugin-client-generator` is required.
-To achieve it please refer [Client Integration](#client-integration) section.
+This tool serves as a reference example for integrating the measurement plug-in client generator and enabling the sequencing of measurement services using the generated clients.
+For generating clients for measurement plug-ins, the `ni-measurement-plugin-client-generator` is used.
+Please refer to the [Client Integration](#client-integration) guide for detailed instructions.

 ## Steps to use the Reference Sequence tool